telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### messages.expandCollapseColumnHeader `String` *(default: "")*

-Allows customization of the text in column header for expand/collapse columns.
-Set the value to make the widget compliant with web accessibility standards.
+Allows the customization of the text in the column header for the expand or collapse columns.
+Sets the value to make the widget compliant with the web accessibility standards.

 #### Example